-- AVAILABLE TO visiting and exchange students. - This module makes full use of the e-learning support tools provided by Canvas. - The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of coursework and continuous assessment.
+- AVAILABLE TO visiting and exchange students. - This module makes full use of the e-learning support tools provided by Canvas. - The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of coursework and continuous assessment.

-EGLM06 Energy and Power Electronics Laboratory
+EGLM06 Sustainable Energy and Power Electronics Laboratory

-Lecturer(s): Dr Z Zhou
+Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr Z Zhou